Certificate Program in Advanced Psychotherapy

 The onsite residency portion of the program offers participants the experience of an interactive collegial environment with nationally acclaimed faculty who provide students with “hands-on” experience, through a combination of lecture, practice application, videotaped case illustration, and group discussion, all of which provide a lively and rigorous learning environment.
 Each onsite residency lasts for three full days and take place on the Bellarmine Campus in May 2018, October 2018, and May 2019.

 After each three-day residency, participants return to their regular clinical settings, where the distance-learning portion of the program will continue throughout the year.

 The distance learning structure will include:

 - Six live, interactive webinars.
-These three-hour webinars occur every other month and are scheduled on Saturday mornings.
+These three-hour webinars occur every other month the schedule is to be determined

 - Each clinician trainee will have the opportunity to present case examples from their practice settings as a way of integrating classroom material with daily clinical challenges, thereby increasing clinical proficiency and confidence.

-- Participants who are clinical supervisors will be afforded four one hour group consultation meetings per month and will be paired with faculty with the goal of becoming more proficient with the integrative training model used in the certificate program.
+- Participants who are clinical supervisors will be afforded three 90-minute group consultation meetings per month and will be paired with faculty with the goal of becoming more proficient with the integrative training model used in the certificate program.
 Further Information:

 The Post-Graduate Certificate Program in Advanced Psychotherapy through the Wayne Institute is approved for CEU Credit through the APA, NASW, NBCC, and LMFT.
 A total of 72 credit hours will be awarded.